Oussemasahbeni/-keycloak-rabbitmq-event-listener/readme.md

 This project demonstrates a custom Keycloak event listener that sends user data to a RabbitMQ queue.
 A Spring Boot application consumes the messages from the queue and persists the user data to a database.

+In a traditional setup, you could directly send a REST request from Keycloak to the backend service.
+However, if the backend is temporarily unavailable, the request will be lost forever.
+By using RabbitMQ as a message broker, the events are safely queued until the backend service is back online, ensuring no data loss and providing better reliability for user-related events.

 ## Technologies Used

 - Java